-3.1.4 Rules for Interpreting Various Name Forms

-Distinguished Names in Certificates will be interpreted using the X.500 series of specifications and ASN.1 syntax.
-E-mail names in the Subject Alternative Name field are interpreted using RFC 5322, specifying the format of Internet e-mail messages.
-E-mail addresses and FQDNs can be resolved through DNS.
-RFC 5280 describes how character sets and strings are to be interpreted in Issuer, subject, and alternative name fields.
+- When User Principal Names are used, they are unique within the CA namespace and accurately reflect Organizational structures. - 3.1.3 Anonymity or Pseudonymity of Certificate Holders - 3.1.4 Rules for Interpreting Various Name Forms Distinguished Names in Certificates will be interpreted using the X.500 AlternativeName extension field are interpreted using RFC 5322, specifying the format of Internet email messages.
+Email addresses and FQDNs can be resolved through DNS.
+RFC 5280 describes how character sets and strings are to be interpreted in Issuer, subject, and alternative name extension fields.
 RFC 2253 explains how an X.500 Distinguished Name in ASN.1 is translated into a UTF-8 human-readable string representation, and RFC 2616 explains how to interpret Uniform Resource Identifiers for HTTP references.